MichaelBelousov/MichaelBelousov.github.io/src/src/blog/why-itwin-sucks.md

 - this is a solved problem in almost every other viewer!
 Just generate tiles for it on-demand if it's taking up enough pixel space in the view frustrum!

+### ECDB sucks

+- custom properties in EC/Bis schemas tell the database how to layout data.
+But schemas are written by domain experts, not database experts!
+- ECDB custom properties expose implementation details, when you should instead have iTwin determine which is the best way to persist a schema and store what it did internally, not exposed to schema writers
+- thanks to SQLite's row-oriented nature, editing a simple column on a geometry element (e.g. moving its origin) requires copying the entire geometry blob into a new row.
+So moving large pieces of geometry is unnecessarily expensive...
+  - you could fix this if you didn't leak implementation details to the user, then you could store geometry in a separate table
+- SQLite as the only backend has other issues haha, would be nice if ECDb was a standard SQL db abstraction, in the way that ECSQL is (mostly) just a SQL language abstraction

 ### Engineering leadership

 I won't go deep into this, but I have seen structural reasons that Bentley wastes a lot of time